|

 household names - which was far more than the joint would hold.
 Davis himself had trouble

+getting in.
 Celebs who managed to get past the fire marshalls at the

 door included Kevin Costner, Elle Macpherson, Muhammad Ali, Sarah Ferguson, Michael